Outer approximation algorithms for convex vector optimization problems: Introduction

-In Sections \ref{ch:Prelim} and \ref{ch:problem}, we provide the preliminaries and the solution concepts together with the scalarization methods used in the paper, respectively.
-In \Cref{ch:algorithm_variants}, we present the general framework of the outer approximation algorithm; construction of different direction and vertex selection rules; and similar algorithms from the literature. \Cref{ch:comp_results} includes a computational study where we compare the proposed variants with the algorithms from the literature.
+In Sections \ref{ch:Prelim} and \ref{ch:problem}, we provide the preliminaries and the solution concepts together with the scalarization models used in the paper, respectively.
+In \Cref{ch:algorithm_variants}, we present the general framework of the outer approximation algorithm; \revv{the} construction of different direction and vertex selection rules; and similar algorithms from the literature. \revvv{We provide the test instances and some preliminary computational results in \Cref{sect:Comput_pre}.} \Cref{ch:comp_results} includes \revvv{the main} computational study where we compare the proposed variants with the algorithms from the literature.
 Finally, we conclude the paper in \Cref{ch:conclusion}.